-EOSC-Life has funded eight so-called “Demonstrator” projects, scientific and technical pilot projects that provide concrete scientific use-cases and guide and structure the work done in EOSC-Life to build an open digital and collaborative space for biological and medical research.
+EOSC-Life has been funding the so-called “Demonstrator” projects, scientific and technical pilot projects that provide concrete scientific use-cases and guide and structure the work done in EOSC-Life to build an open digital and collaborative space for biological and medical research.

-The EOSC-Life demonstrator 8 "Plant A+" is a collaboration of EMPHASIS with ISBE and ELIXIR.
+The EOSC-Life demonstrator "Plant A+", funded in the first open call, is a collaboration of EMPHASIS with ISBE and ELIXIR.
 The objective of the Plant A+ project is to cross data from different domains: phenomics, genetics and environmental data and develop tools to integrate, analyse and visualize these data in a FAIR manner.
 Nowadays, mother genomes are available and shared and a high amount of phenotypic data is produced daily.
 This project aims to improve data harmonisation and standards to better re-use and integrate existing data in plant science.

 Within Plant A+, this demonstrator has developed a series of interesting tools that should improve best practices and FAIR data sharing in plant sciences:

 The FAIRdom SEEK tool was developed to bring data harmonisation and standards by capturing FAIR metadata to handle both genomic and phenomics data.
 With FAIRdom SEEK, each dataset entry includes biological material description, plant phenotyping ontologies and methods, phenotyping dataset and experiments location but also allows for custom metadata to be added depending on the need.